liliuming-truism/pxb-docs/docs/xtrabackup-option-reference.md

 If you consider using this option because your backups fail to acquire the lock, maybe incoming replication events prevent the lock from succeeding.
-Try the `--safe-slave-backup` option to stop the replication replica thread momentarily.
-The `--safe-slave-backup` option may help the backup to succeed and avoid using this option.
+Try the `--safe-replica-backup` option to stop the replication replica thread momentarily.
+The `--safe-replica-backup` option may help the backup to succeed and avoid using this option.

 ### no-server-version-check